Career as a Fashion Stylist

 5. Personal shopping and styling on the D-day

-And lastly, some clients/celebrities prefer a stylist for their usual shopping endeavors too.
+Lastly, some clients/celebrities prefer a stylist for their usual shopping endeavours too.
 This is what has given rise to standalone careers under styling, like wardrobe stylist, personal shopper, personal stylist, and more.

 What Does it Take to Become a Fashion Stylist?